Jovial-Kanwadia/ProxyServer/README.md

 # Build the project
 go build -o proxy-server

-# Run with default configuration
+# Run the server with default configuration (listens on localhost:8080)
 ./proxy-server
 ```

-Once started, the server will be accessible at `localhost:8080` by default.
+Server is now running and accessible at http://localhost:8080 🎉

-## Feature Testing
+## ⚙️ Features and Testing

 ### 1. Basic Proxy Functionality